 Yet many people still cling to the theory that humans only use 10% of the brain.
 This idea has become so prevalent to the extent that when neuroscientist Sophie Scott was on a first aid course, her instructor guaranteed the students that head injuries could not be so severe because “90 percent of the brain [doesn’t] do anything”.
 He was not only wrong about the 10 percent myth, but also about the effects of brain damage.
 Even the smallest of brain injuries can have adverse effects on a person’s capabilities.

 So how can an idea with very little biological or physiological justification spread so widely?
 Tracing its source is hard.
 Perhaps it was all started by William James, an American psychologist who mentioned in the Energies of Men in 1908 that humans are making use of only a small portion of their mental and physical resources.
 Or was it Dale Carnegie in his best-selling book How to Win Friends and Influence People.
 Better yet, it could be Albert Einstein that started it.

 Two theories might account for this misunderstanding.
-90% of the brain cells are non-neurone cells.
-These are the white matter, support cells that provide physical and nutritional support for the other 10 percent of cells, the neurones, which make up the grey matter.
+90% of the brain cells are non-neuron cells.
+These are the white matter, support cells that provide physical and nutritional support for the other 10 percent of cells, the neurons, which make up the gray matter.
 So, most probably, people heard about that only 10 percent of cells do all the hard work and assumed that we could believe that we use a tenth of the brain’s capacity.
 The reality, however, is that these are different cells entirely.
-There is no way they could ever transform into neurones.
+There is no way they could ever transform into neurons.